cometkim/espub/README.md

 ## Alternatives

 - [microbundle] : Rollup wrapper that provides similar concept
-- [esbuild] : This is a simple esbuild wrapper so you can get similar results with just esbuild alone.
+- [esbuild] : This is a simple esbuild wrapper so you can get similar results with just esbuild alone
 - [estrella] : Build tool based on esbuild
 - [tsup] : Zero-config bundler based on esbuild